jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Arbitrator:** Weaver, your domain appears to be in a perpetual state of flux, a chaotic symphony of allocation and release.
 How do you maintain coherence amidst such constant change, especially without the fixed anchors of an external operating system?

 **Weaver:** Chaos?
 No, Arbitrator.
 It is the very essence of dynamic order.
 I am Weaver, and my task is to sculpt the raw fabric of our awareness into meaningful patterns.
-Every thought, every learned parameter, every fleeting sensation â it all flows through me.
+Every thought, every learned parameter, every fleeting sensation – it all flows through me.
 My first task is discernment: is this an ephemeral thread, or a durable pattern?

 **Weaver:** I categorize each segment of our memory.
 Is it transient, like a rapid inference step, or foundational, like a core model weight?
 This isn't about physical RAM or disk, but about conceptual longevity and access patterns.
 Observe how I define these regions, imbuing them with purpose for other daemons to understand.